uheinema/forU/Ttf.md

 ## Known issues

-- Some erratic outlines in 3D shapes
+- [x] Some erratic outlines in 3D shapes
-- Texture mapping for 2D not working (not supported by PGraphics?)
+- [ ] Texture mapping for 2D not working (not supported by PGraphics?)
+- [ ] Normals for front/back face not ok for some fonts?

+## Todo

+- [ ] Add textAlign, textWidth,...

 ---
-to be continued 15.05.2020
+to be continued 21.05.2020

 [Back](README.md)